 Some dashboard warning lights can be specific to a certain make or model of car and others can be universally recognised.
 Your car’s handbook will explain what all the various dashboard warning lights mean and how severe the problem could be.

 Below are the most recognised and typical dashboard warning lights on vehicles along with their meanings.
 The menu below provides dashboard warning lights and their meanings for specific car makes and models.

 Engine warning light

-The engine warning light, or malfunction indicator lamp (MIL) on some vehicles may be red in colour and will illuminate when the ignition is turned on and should extinguish once the engine has started.
+The engine management warning light, or malfunction indicator lamp (MIL) on some vehicles may be red in colour and will illuminate when the ignition is turned on and should extinguish once the engine has started.
 If once the engine has started the engine warning light remains illuminated, it will suggest a problem with the engine.
 If the engine warning light begins flashing, ease off the accelerator and seek assistance immediately.

 Oil pressure dashboard warning light